Peter Lee Atherton

-Peter Lee Atherton (1862–1939) was an American businessman, property developer, investor and politician based in Louisville, Kentucky.
+Peter Lee Atherton (October 7, 1862 – January 13, 1939) was an American businessman, property developer, investor and politician based in Louisville, Kentucky.
 He was a fourth-generation whiskey distiller until 1899.

 Early life

 He was born in Athertonville, Kentucky on October 7, 1862, the son of John McDougal Atherton and Maria B. Farnam.
-Atherton graduated from Louisville High School and Georgetown College, Kentucky, and went to work for his father, the owner of J.M.
+Atherton graduated from Louisville Male High School and Georgetown College, Kentucky, and went to work for his father, the owner of J.M.
 Atherton Distillery, the producers of Atherton Whiskey.

 Career

 Between 1883 and 1899 he was vice president and general manager of John M. Atherton & Company, a chemical and distilling business.
 His career in the distillery business would span over 20 years.

 He entered the real estate business.
 His financial affiliations were numerous.
 By 1903 he was fully empowered both as a legislator and in business.
 Seelbach Realty Company, one of his real estate businesses, was incorporated that year, the company that owned and leased out the Seelbach Hotel.
 He became president of the Atherton Realty Co., vice president of Louisville Realty Association, on the board of directors for the Lincoln Realty Co., Seelbach Realty Co., Federal Chemical Co., and Lincoln Savings Bank.

 In the 1920s his father began setting up a number of trusts, transferring control of other parties; however, he died less than seven years after the death of his father.
 A taxation question arose, and some cases, particular the ownership of the Atherton Building, which housed the H.P.
 Selman Department store would not be settled until the mid-1940s.